Improving the Sustainability of Family Farms Through Increased Understanding of the Effects of Medicaid on Farm Assets

 • Evaluation, November 30, 2023.
 35 service providers will complete the evaluation at the end of the continued education event to determine understanding/knowledge gained from the program and to determine future needs.
 PA Farm Link will tally the results.

-• Accomplishments: 27 service providers completed the evaluation.
+• Accomplishments: 41 service providers completed the evaluation.

-The Ag Professional continued education hybrid program utilized a written evaluation for in-person and virtual audiences.
+Event #1 - The 2023 Ag Professional continued education hybrid program utilized a written evaluation for in-person and virtual audiences.
 Unfortunately, because the evaluation was provided very close the end of the program we did not get as many submitted online as we thought we would.
-Lesson learned potentially divide up the evaluation and do what parts we can at the beginning as a ice breaker type item, such as gathering the number of farmers they are working with on farm succession and who would benefit from Medicaid information being taught as well as the acreage, etc. This may also create buy in to answer the remaining questions at the end of the program.
+Lesson learned potentially divide up the evaluation and do what parts we can at the beginning as an ice breaker type item, such as gathering the number of farmers they are working with on farm succession and who would benefit from Medicaid information being taught as well as the acreage, etc. This may also create buy in to answer the remaining questions at the end of the program.
 Another method would be to provide the CLE credit link after evaluations were completed, although not all participants were attorneys so that would not cover all participants.

-Unexpected successions included the fact the number of farmers (140) the 27 who responded were working with was higher than we anticipated as was the acreage (11,848 acres) the 27 ag professionals were potentially impacting through their work.
+Unexpected successes included the fact the number of farmers (140) the 27 who responded were working with was higher than we anticipated as was the acreage (11,848 acres) the 27 ag professionals were potentially impacting through their work.

 • Evaluation, February 28, 2024.
 28 service providers will respond to the continued education follow up survey sharing the number of farmers they have shared the information with, how many farmers they are currently assisting and how the training has impacted their work.
 PA Farm Link staff will manage the survey and results.